dannsam/xenko-docs/manual/animation/animation-scripts.md

 4. Edit the script as necessary and save it.

-## Write your own or modify the script file
+## Write your own script or modify existing one

 This sample code assigns a simple animation to a character based on its walking speed: